 - B. Seismic Refraction Survey.
-Unless waived by the Town Manager or designee, all proposed cuts shall require a seismic refraction survey, performed by a registered geologist or registered geotechnical engineer.
-If the geological report, geotechnical report, or seismic refraction survey indicates fractured or unstable rock, then the proposed location of the building site (or appurtenances) shall be changed to a stable location unless the unstable condition(s) can be mitigated by an engineered design that creates a stable location and complies with the provisions of Article XXII and other Articles of this Zoning Ordinance.
-The geological report and results of the seismic refraction survey shall be submitted to the Town. - C. A detailed site plan (minimum 24" X 36"), sealed by a registered engineer or land surveyor, with topographic information for the entire lot including under the Footprint of the building.
-This site plan shall depict: the limits of disturbance; the building envelope including the building Footprint, driveway(s), swimming pools, mechanical equipment, sanitary sewer or septic systems; location, size and type of mechanical screen walls and pool barrier fencing; length and height of retaining walls; all accessory buildings; and Significant Natural Features. - D. Photographs of the site looking out from the property in all directions and of the property from several different views. - H. A detailed grading, drainage plan (minimum 24" X 36"), and on-site retention, sealed by a registered civil engineer, with topographic information for the entire lot.
+Unless waived by the Town Manager or designee, all proposed Cuts shall require a seismic refraction survey, performed by a registered geologist or registered geotechnical engineer.
+If the geological report, geotechnical report, or seismic refraction survey indicates fractured or unstable rock, then the proposed location of the Building Site (or appurtenances) shall be changed to a stable location unless the unstable condition(s) can be mitigated by an engineered design that creates a stable location and complies with the provisions of this Article and other Articles of this Zoning Ordinance.
+The geological report and results of the seismic refraction survey shall be submitted to the Town. - C. A detailed site plan (minimum 24" X 36"), sealed by a registered engineer or land surveyor, with topographic information for the entire Lot including under the Footprint of the building.
+This site plan shall depict: the limits of disturbance; the building envelope including the building Footprint, Driveway(s), swimming pools, mechanical equipment, sanitary sewer or septic systems; location, size and type of mechanical screen walls and pool barrier fencing; length and height of Retaining Walls; all accessory buildings; and Significant Natural Features. - D. Photographs of the site looking out from the property in all directions and of the property from several different views. - E. A detailed Grading, drainage plan (minimum 24" X 36"), and on-site retention, sealed by a registered civil engineer, with topographic information for the entire Lot.
 This plan shall show proposed finished contours at 1 foot intervals within a perimeter 20 feet from the building, a maximum 5 foot intervals elsewhere, and shall show existing and proposed contours.
-This plan shall show limits of excavation and fill; slope of cut and fill; total cubic yards of excavation and fill; method of concealment for each fill or exposed cut; and the calculations for amount of disturbance for the total development.
+This plan shall show limits of excavation and Fill; slope of Cut and Fill; total cubic yards of excavation and Fill; method of concealment for each Fill or exposed Cut; and the calculations for amount of disturbance for the total development.
 This plan shall show original drainage pattern (natural course) and proposed changes.
 If any structures or culverts are involved, it will be necessary to include an estimate of peak flows for a 100 year frequency storm to establish drainage facility cross-sections.
-Sheet flow diverted from its original drainage pattern shall be returned to its natural course before leaving the property.
-On-site retention may also be required.
-Please reference the Town of Paradise Valley Storm Drain Design Manual for on-site retention requirements. ----move to Section 5, page 26 - F. - G. A detailed landscape plan that includes, but is not limited to the following: the building envelope; building Footprint; all accessory structures and locations; all Significant Natural Features; plant materials list with type, quantity and size; plant location; location and species of salvaged plant materials; and methods for re-
+The plan shall show the type and location of on-site storm water retention and the retention volume for each location. - F. A detailed landscape plan that includes, but is not limited to the following: the building envelope; building Footprint; all accessory structures and locations; all Significant Natural Features; plant materials list with type, quantity and size; plant location; location and species of salvaged plant materials; and methods for revegetation of all Disturbed Areas.
+Native desert vegetation shall be identified and preserved to the maximum extent reasonably possible.
+A landscape salvage plan shall be provided.